HiassofT/highspeed-sio/README.txt

 display modes (even "GRAPHICS 8") leave more cycles to the CPU so it is not too critical.
 Graphics 0 is really one of the worst cases (together with the multicolor text mode, Graphics 12).

+Using DLI code (especially with a "STA WSYNC") during SIO may also lead to transmission errors / overruns.

 4. Some really nasty details about POKEY noone seemed to have noticed before: